chakradhar933/dockerfiles/ENTRYPOINT/README.md

 We cant override ENTRYPOINT, if you try to do so it will go and append to ENTRYPOINT command.
 CMD will supply default arguments to ENTRYPOINT.
 You can always override at the runtime.
+We can stop misusing your images with other commands.